Avuxo/APM/README.md

 ## Purpose

 When writing modern Express applications for a large userbase, it's important to see much of your server's limited resources are being used by your app.
 As such, tools like APM provide an interface to see deep into what your application is doing.
 Is it allocating too many objects?
 Are too many strings being allocated?
 By looking at the numbers and modifying your code, you can check for changes in speed and performance.
-Through the Express middleware, one can also quickly check and compare the time to complete the requests.
+Through the Express middleware, one can also quickly check and compare the time to complete requests to your web application.

 ## Usage

 The APM dashboard provides a wide variety of information in one simple view.
-All of the information being returned from the Node.js Language agent gets parsed into a simple to read at a glance format.
-Although the dashboard is not a requirement for usage with (or without) Express, it's recommended.
+All of the information being returned from the Node.js Language agent gets parsed into a format that's simple to read at a glance.
+Although the dashboard is not a requirement for usage with (or without) Express, it is recommended.

 ![example](graph-screenshot.png)

-To embed in express and view the analytics in a browser, simply use the provided middleware:
+To embed in Express and view the analytics in a browser, simply use the provided middleware:

 ```js
 const app = require('express')();